Usagib/Slack-ImojionBot/README.md

 - Imojionbot gifme (keyword) : use to generate automatic gifs!
 I.E. @imojionbot gifme cats : will show you a cat gif

+Be sure you have the required workspace permissions This is a giphyclient slack integration, see more at: [GiphyAPI](https://developers.giphy.com/)

-### use the following commands to get inmmediate articles on your prefered topic
+## use the following commands to get inmmediate articles on your prefered topic
 - ImojionBot cpp
 - ImojionBot css
 - ImojionBot html